MrQuatrelle/nvim/README.md

 Bear in mind that this is a **personal** config for NeoVim.
 It has some opinionated settings that I know many *purists* don't approve, like using jkl; instead of hjkl.
 I also remapped many *standard* keybinds most people use, especially the LSP ones.

 It also has some more elaborated configs for certain languages:
-- `rustaceanvim`, a plugin that works together with the `rust-analyzer` (rust's official language server) to extend its functionality
+- `rustaceanvim`, a plugin that works together with `rust-analyzer` (rust's official language server) to extend its functionality
 - `jdtls`, same as above but for Java
 - `hyprlang` is just a normal language server for [Hyprland](https://hyprland.org/)'s config language that is on an early phase and still needs to be manually attached to the buffer.